GSA-TTS/ai-gov-console/apps/site/README.md

 # Astro Site

-This is the `ai-gov-console` repo, part of the `astro-site` application which is part of the `ai.gov` monorepo.
+This is the `ai-gov-console` repo, part of the `astro-site` application which will be part of the `ai.gov` monorepo.

 ## 🚀 Project Structure